joshbegley/nyt-latest/README.md

 `In dozens of books, he rejected postmodern cynicism about truth and reason, arguing that rational communication was the best way to redeem democratic society.`\
 https://nytimes.com/2026/03/14/books/jurgen-habermas-dead.html

-**Another WBC subplot: Will Cal Raleigh snub Julio Rodriguez for a handshake?**\
+**Another WBC subplot: Will Cal Raleigh snub Julio Rodríguez for a handshake?**\
-`One Mariners teammate has already made light of Cal Raleigh's aversion to in-game handshakes with opponents.
+`One Mariners teammate has already made light of Raleigh's aversion to in-game handshakes with opponents.
 Sunday presents another chance.`\
 https://nytimes.com/athletic/7117898/2026/03/14/handshake-wbc-cal-raleigh-julio-rodriguez/

 **How to watch Houston vs. Arizona men's basketball: Big 12 Tournament Time, TV, streaming**\